Aristophanes was an Athenian comic playwright (5th-4th century BC). His works are often characterized as satire

 - Swapped Roles: Dionysos and his mortal servant disguise themselves as each other in The Frogs.

 - Take That: Euripides is one of the most frequent targets.
 Socrates is a close second - The Clouds is all about what a sleazy fellow Socrates is, and there are various references to him in other plays, none at all flattering.
 It's often argued that Aristophanes' daemon-ization of Socrates was one reason the Athenians eventually condemned the philosopher to death.
+At least one critic holds that the Socrates of The Clouds and the Socrates of Plato are so incompatible that he is using a famous local philosopher to critique the Sophists rather than Socrates in particular, whether he was a Sophist or not.
+(He wasn't.)
+The REAL Socrates, with whom Aristophanes apparently hands out and is friends with in many Platonic dialogues, is merely unfortunate collateral damage toward that end.

 - Unreliable Narrator: Aristophanes himself when mentioning contemporary events.
 Along with the historian Thucydides, the playwright is one of our main sources of information on several key figures of the The Peloponnesian War.
 But the views of both men were oligarchic.
 They were, for example, both harsh critics of various policies which placed the Athenian nobility at a disadvantage.
 These same policies were very popular with the Athenian citizens.